 This end-to-end reimagining of how e-commerce and physical retail interact has resulted in a 40% increase in Walmart’s e-commerce sales in its most recent fiscal quarter.
 That’s INSANE growth powered by innovation.

 So, you understand that your company needs to launch an Innovation Lab, but where do you start?

-If you’re struggling with crafting your own Innovation Lab, or need help in accelerating your growth, Fratzke Media would love to help your brand shift towards innovation.
+If you’re struggling with crafting your own Innovation Lab, or need help in accelerating your growth, the team at Fratzke would love to help your brand shift towards innovation.